Counseling and Treatment

 How to apply

-Most of the people we serve at Dutch Shisler are self-referred.
+Most of the people we serve at the King County Diversion Center are self-referred.
 There is no application process.
-Many of our clients are brought to us from:
+Other clients are brought to us from:

 - 911 Dispatched vans (emergency service patrol)